Sayyad Eye Center

 Mohandessin (Main):

-Gameat Al Dowal Al Arabiya St, Cairo
+3a Gameat Al Dowal Al Arabiya St, Mohandessin, Giza (Near Mostafa Mahmoud Mosque)

 New Cairo Branch:

-90th St, Fifth Settlement, New Cairo
+North 90th St, Fifth Settlement, New Cairo (Behind Air Force Specialized Hospital)

 Email: info@sayyadeyecenter.com